 General Procedures for Subcontracting

 The following notes highlight some important procedures, cautions, reminders, and forms associated with subcontracting.
-At the end of this section, you will also find a link to a comprehensive “Create and Manage Subawards” SPARCS page with further details and forms.
+You will also find a link to a comprehensive “Create and Manage Subawards” SPARCS page with further details and forms.

 - Complete a PMR

 If subcontracting is already approved in NCSU’s prime award, or once prior approval for subcontracting is received, the PI or department should enter a Project Modification Request (PMR) to request approval or to issue or modify a subcontract.

-- In the PMR system, select the SubAward Request/Modification reason as illustrated on the right.
+- In the PMR system, select the SubAward Request/Modification reason.

-- Complete the online PMR request and upload a completed Subaward Action Request Form, along with the Subcontractor’s Statement of Work and budget.
+- Complete the online PMR request and upload a completed Subaward Action Request Form (Excel), along with the Subcontractor’s Statement of Work and budget.
 The budget should contain sufficient detail to determine what costs will be reimbursed by NCSU.

 - Note the Two Types of Subaward Agreements

 NCSU’s standard Subaward Agreement should be sufficient in most situations.
 If you believe that the standard Subaward Agreement will not meet your requirements, you should contact SPARCS who will work with you to develop a customized Subaward Agreement to meet your needs.

-- Please keep in mind that NCSU has two standard Subaward Agreement Terms – one for Cost Reimbursement Subawards and the other for Fixed Price Subawards.
-(Both of these links are also available on the Create and Manage Subawards page, displayed and linked below.)
+- Please keep in mind that NCSU has two standard Subaward Agreement Terms – one for Cost Reimbursement Subawards (PDF) and the other for Fixed Price Subawards (PDF).
+(Both of these links are also available on the Create and Manage Subawards page.)